YoannClaude/Sneak-n-Run/README.md

 # Sneak-n-Run
-A stealth game made with Godot Engine and Fmod Studio.
+A stealth game made with Godot and Fmod Studio.

 I have included comments for some scripts but not all of them.